WebDevStudios/constant-contact-forms/readme.md

 # Dev Notes

-## New Tooling Overview
+## Tooling Overview
 Since we want to add in support for Gutenberg,  webpack has been integrated into the workflow.
-It is now responsible for all JavaScript files.
+It is now responsible for transpiling and bundling all JavaScript files.
+You can also write `JSX` out of the box!

 ## EntryPoints
 - `ctct-plugin-admin` - Contains all the original JavaScript for the admin area.
 - `ctct-plugin-admin` - Contains all original JavaScript for the frontend.
 - `ctct-plugin-gutenberg` - Contains all related Gutenberg JavaScript.
-Note that both this JS and the `admin` JS only load on new page/post pages in the admin.
+Note that both the `gutenberg` and `admin` JS only load on new page/post pages in the admin.

 ## Getting Started
 1. Edit `plugin-config.js` to match your local environment.
-    - `localURl` - this should match your local development URL.
+    - `localURL` - this should match your local development URL.
     - `watchURL` - should either be `https://localhost:3000` or `http://localhost:3000` depending on whether you have SSL running or not.
     - `publicJS` - this is just the public JS path and should not need updated.